Postgraduate research in the School of Art, Design and Architecture

 Postgraduate research programmes in art, design and architecture

-The school supports the following postgraduate research programmes: ResM in Art, Design and Architecture and several PhD programmes (available full time and/or part time).
+The school supports several PhD programmes (available full time and/or part time).

-Please contact Dr Jane Grant (Associate Head of School for Graduate Affairs, School of Art, Design and Architecture) if you wish to have an informal discussion about starting a research degree.
+Please contact Dr Anya Lewin (PGR coordinator for the School of Art, Design and Architecture) if you wish to have an informal discussion about starting a research degree.

 Expo’ 17: Ecologies annual event